pinterest/api-quickstart/php/README.md

 ## Troubleshooting

+* If you see the error `Warning: session_start(): Cannot start session when headers already sent`, you're likely using a version of PHP lower than 8.
+This example requires PHP version 8, so you'll need to install the latest version.

 * If the redirect to Pinterest returns a 400 error that says "Oops!
 You must pass a value for client_id," check to verify that the `api_env` script has been run properly.
    ```
    $ env | grep PINTEREST_APP_ID